Your Visit to the NH Farm Museum

 $6 senior/student – applies to all school/group programs for children ages 4 and up.

 Enjoy a visit to our historic working farm and museum.
-There is plenty to see from agricultural exhibits to heritage breed farm animals and fields of heirloom vegetables and gardens as well as displays of carriages and tractors and guided tours of the historic Jones Farmhouse.
+There is plenty to see from agricultural exhibits in the big yellow barn to heritage breed farm animals and heirloom vegetables and gardens as well as displays of carriages and tractors.
+We offer guided tours of the historic Jones Farmhouse on an hourly schedule 10:30 am to 3:30 pm.
 We have trails through the woods and fields and picnic tables.
 You can spend two hours or bring a picnic and spend the day.
-Or just visit our Country Store for our own farm grown vegetables, eggs from our free range chickens and New Hampshire made products.
+Or just visit our Country Store for farm grown vegetables, eggs from our free range chickens, great farm books and local crafts and New Hampshire made products.

 Just a few things to keep in mind: